 Other PDF readers and editors to consider

 PDF Exchange is a free PDF editor that's rich with features.
 Aside from being able to view, create, and edit PDFs, there are additional options to OCR and digital sign documents.
 PDF-XChange Editor Plus is an upgraded version which allows for the creation and editing of PDF forms.
-While PDF Exchange Editor is freeware, you can pay $37 to get a version with support.
-PDF EXchange Editor Plus is available for $47.
+While PDF Exchange Editor is freeware, you can pay a nominal fee to get a version with support.

 STDU Viewer - aka, Scientific and Technical Document Utility Viewer - is a freeware viewer that works with multiple file formats.
 It aims to be an all-in-one viewer for most common file formats used in scientific documentation, such as PDF, TIFF, DjVu, XPS, JBIG2, WWF, FB2, TXT, TCR, PalmDoc(PDB), MOBI, AZW, EPub, DCX, as well as offers a range of supported image file types.
 It comes with a tabbed interface, multilingual support, and can also work with multi-layered text documents and convert them to single layer document file.